Private Victor John Sweetnam

 FOR HIS SERVICE

-For his service, Victor was awarded the 1914-15 Star, British War Medal, and the Victory Medal and his name is recorded on the Murwillumbah War Memorial.
+For his service, John was awarded the 1914-15 Star, British War Medal, and the Victory Medal and his name is recorded on the Murwillumbah War Memorial.
 His name is recorded on the Roll of Honour at the Australian War Memorial among almost 62,000 Australians who died while serving in the First World War.

-Victor’s effects were returned to his father and consisted of a rosary (broken), 1 metal ring, 2 religious medallions, 1 devotional book, 1 notebook, 1 fountain pen, 1 leather wallet, post cards & photos.
+John’s effects were returned to his father and consisted of a rosary (broken), 1 metal ring, 2 religious medallions, 1 devotional book, 1 notebook, 1 fountain pen, 1 leather wallet, post cards & photos.
 His memorial scroll was received by his father 30th June 1932 & his Victory Medal on 31st May 1923.
-He had made a will before enlisting which was held by his solicitor, Mr. Sweet, of Murwillumbah, which left his estate to his father, George.
+He had made a will before enlisting which was held by his solicitor, Mr Sweet, of Murwillumbah, which left his estate to his father, George.

 BURIAL

-Victor is buried at St Sever Cemetery Extension, Haute-Normandie, France.
+John is buried at St Sever Cemetery Extension, Haute-Normandie, France.

 If you have any additional information about this individual, we invite you to email us at rsl@msmc.org.au.